Covert learning and disclosure: Verifiability comparative statics

-I now argue, applying directly the results from the previous section, that the (unique) equilibrium payoff with structure $M''$ is strictly lower than the (unique) equilibrium payoff with structure $M'$.
-Observe first that, since under $M'$ the sender cannot prove news better than the prior, Proposition~\ref{prop:news-no-bet-prior} implies that the sender's highest expected payoff in equilibrium is $v(\overline{p}) = 2$ (in this example, it is immediate that this is the sender's \emph{unique} equilibrium payoff).
-Under $M''$ however, the sender \emph{can} prove news better than the prior, so Corollary~\ref{cor:sender-value} implies that the sender's equilibrium payoff is $5/3 < 2$.
-This is illustrated in Figure~\ref{fig:more-verifiabiliy-hurts-sender}.
+I now argue, applying directly the results from \Cref{sec:equilibria}, that the (unique) equilibrium payoff with structure $M''$ is strictly lower than the (unique) equilibrium payoff with structure $M'$.

+Since under $M'$ the sender cannot prove news better than the prior, \Cref{thm:pnbp} implies that the sender's highest expected payoff in equilibrium is $v(\overline{p}) = 2$ (in this example, it is immediate that this is the sender's unique equilibrium payoff), as illustrated in \Cref{fig:more-ver-hurt:less-ver} for the case in which there is a single cheap talk message: $\bar{M} = \{m_\emptyset\}$.
+Under $M''$ however, the sender can prove news better than the prior, so \Cref{thm:pnbp} and \Cref{cor:value} together imply that the sender's equilibrium expected payoff is $5/3 < 2$, as illustrated in \Cref{fig:more-ver-hurt:more-ver}.

 The reason why a replication argument fails here is that the sender cannot commit to acquiring no information under $M''$, thereby replicating her payoff under $M'$.
-Informally, this is the case because `claiming ignorance' is credible under $M'$ (using any message in $\tilde{M}$), but it is not under $M''$.
-That's because under $M''$ the sender can \emph{prove} good news (with $m_H$), so she will seek them, only claiming that `she doesn't know' (using a message in $\tilde{M}$) when she \emph{did not} find said good news.
-Increasing separation possibilities may therefore \emph{worsen} the meaning of messages in equilibrium (in this case: any message in $\tilde{M}$ must lead to a payoff of $0$ under $M''$, while it lead to a payoff of $2$ under $M'$).
-This can, in turn, lower the equilibrium payoff for the sender.
+Informally, this is the case because `claiming ignorance' is credible under $M'$ (using any cheap talk message in $\bar{M}$), but it is not under $M''$.
+This is because under $M''$ the sender can prove good news (with $m_E$), so she will seek it, only claiming ignorance (using a message in $\bar{M}$) when she did not find said good news.
+Increasing separation possibilities may therefore worsen the meaning of messages in equilibrium (in this case: any message in $\bar{M}$ must lead to a payoff of $0$ under $M''$, while it led to a payoff of $2$ under $M'$).
+This can, in turn, lower the equilibrium expected payoff for the sender.